Our Approach to Therapy

 Many thoughtful people know exactly why they feel the way they do and still find themselves repeating the same cycles.

 That is not a personal failure.
-Understanding something cognitively is often different from feeling it fully, integrating it emotionally, and having enough support to live differently.
+Understanding something in your head is often different from feeling it fully, integrating it emotionally, and having enough support to live differently.

-Therapy can help bring these layers together.
+Therapy can help bring those layers together.
 Insight matters, but so do emotion, relationship, embodiment, repetition, and practice.

 How we think about meaningful change

 Meaningful change is not about becoming a different person.
-It is about becoming less ruled by what no longer fits.
+It is about feeling less ruled by patterns that no longer fit your life.

 - Feeling less overwhelmed by what once consumed you